-Middle School student's schedules have core academic courses, Life Applications, and extended academic courses.
-Our core academic classes are: mathematics, social studies, science, language arts and reading.
-The Life Application courses are focused on career preparation with a view toward the senior high school Learning Pathways.
-These courses include Health/Family and Consumer Science, Business Education and Technology Education.
-The extended academic classes are: 6th grade: music, art, health and physical education.
-The extended academic classes for 7th and 8th grade include a guidance counselor lead "Life Choices" class that begins meaningful discussions with students about their "fit" in the future job market.
+Middle School students' schedules have core academic courses, pathway courses, and extended academic courses.
+Our core academic classes are Mathematics, Social Studies, Science, English Language Arts.
+The pathway courses are focused on career preparation with a view toward the senior high school Learning Pathways.
+These courses include Health, Business Education, and Technology Education.
+The extended academic classes for 6th grade are Band, Chorus, Music, Art, Health and Physical Education.
+The extended academic classes for 7th and 8th grade include the same as 6th grade, with the addition of Family and Consumer Sciences, Guitar, and Spanish.